Gillian Lynne: Early life and education

 Gillian Barbara Pyrke was born in Bromley, Kent, and was a precocious dance talent from an early age, teaming with her childhood friend Beryl Grey while still at school, and dancing to blot out the tragedy of the violent death of her mother on 8 July 1939 in Coventry (as a result of a car crash along with Edward Turner's first wife), when Lynne was just 13 years old.

 Lynne's gift for dancing was discovered by a doctor.
 She had been underperforming at school, so her mother took her to the doctor and explained about her fidgeting and lack of focus.
 After hearing everything her mother said, the doctor told Lynne that he needed to talk to her mother privately for a moment.
 He turned on the radio and walked out.
 He then encouraged her mother to look at Lynne, who was dancing to the radio.
 The doctor noted that she was a dancer, and encouraged Lynne's mother to take her to dance school.

 Dancing career

 Sadler's Wells Ballet

 While dancing for Molly Lake's Company (the Ballet Guild) at the People's Palace, Lynne was spotted by Ninette de Valois and asked to join Sadler's Wells Ballet during World War II.
 With the opening of the Royal Opera House after the War she received her first major solo in Sleeping Beauty on the night of her 20th birthday.
-She went on to become an admired dramatic ballerina in the soon to be renamed Royal Ballet, renowned for her Black Queen in de Valois's Checkmate, Queen of the Wilis in Giselle and in roles created for her by Frederick Ashton and Robert Helpmann.
+She went on to become an admired dramatic ballerina in the soon to be renamed Royal Ballet, renowned for her Black Queen in de Valois's Checkmate, Queen of the Wilis in Giselle and roles created for her by Frederick Ashton and Robert Helpmann.